denten-books/plain-text/4-chapter.md

 reads he has a peculiar feeling of knowing the words by heart.
 Should we regard his personal experience as the criterion distinguishing between reading and not reading in that case?
 And again, Wittgenstein expects us to answer in the negative.
-It seems then, that the functional performance of reading cannot not determine the behavior alone.
+It seems then, that the functional performance of reading cannot determine the behavior alone.
 In each case, we had to check for the appropriate internalized mental state.
 Wittgenstein writes, "We here envision two mechanisms, the internal workings of which we can see, and this internal